Technological and industrial history of Canada: Communication

 The telephone began to make its mark in Canada, modestly at first.
 The production, transmission and reception of the sound signal was by means of analog technology which would form the basis of the telephone system for the next century.
 The telephone system of the Bell Telephone Company of Canada (Bell Canada) was established in 1880.

-New printing technologies and the availability of this new material, newsprint, had a dramatic effect on the newspaper industry.
+New printing technologies and the availability of a new material, newsprint, had a dramatic effect on the newspaper industry.
 By the 1880s, the rotary press had evolved into a high speed machine and with the use of stereotyping allowed the production of large numbers daily papers.
 In 1876, daily newspaper circulation in Canada's nine major urban centres stood at 113,000 copies.
 By 1883, it had more than doubled.
 The introduction of typecasting machines such as the Linotype typesetting machine in the 1890s led to an expansion in size of the individual paper from 8 to 12 pages to 32 or 48 pages.
 This was also made possible by the availability of cheap newsprint manufactured in huge continuous rolls that could be fitted directly into the high speed presses.

 The techniques for book publishing were also firmly established during these years.
 Publishers of note included, Beauchemin of Montreal, 1842, and Musson Book Co., 1894, and G.N.
 Morang, 1897.

 The techniques of filmmaking were introduced to Canada in 1897.
 In that year, Manitoban James Freer made a series of films about farm life in western Canada.
 In 1889–1899, the Canadian Pacific Railway sponsored a successful tour by Freer to present these films in Britain to encourage immigration from that country for the development of the prairies and therefore boost the business of the railway.
 This inspired the railway to finance the production of additional films and hire a British firm, which created a Canadian arm, the Bioscope Company of Canada, and produced 35 films about Canadian life.

 In Montreal in 1900, Emile Berliner, inventor of the gramophone sound recording technique, established the Berliner Gramophone Company and began to manufacture the first phonograph records in Canada, first produced as seven-inch single-sided discs.
 These records were played on a gramophone, also manufactured by Berliner.
 They produced sound through purely mechanical means, by rotating the discs on a platter turning at 78 r.p.m. and "reading" the grooves with a metal needle, which caused substantial wear and tear.